Teachers Parents and Students FAQ

 What is the relationship between NIMAC and organizations like APH, Bookshare, and Learning Ally?

-Organizations like APH, Bookshare, Learning Ally access files in the NIMAC to produce the accessible formats.
+Organizations like APH, Bookshare, and Learning Ally access files in the NIMAC to produce accessible formats.
 States work with these and other accessible media producers that produce and distribute student-ready formats produced from NIMAS.
 These organizations are completely separate organizations from the NIMAC and should be contacted directly to request materials:

 How can I sign up so that my student can download files from NIMAC?